miketromba/mike.gg/content/posts/live-life-on-offense.md

 ### 3) Defending against the quiet, passive, insidious drone of societal pressure

 This one is dangerous because it's not obvious.
 It's like water running down the side of a mountain.
 Its gentle pressure and friction, over a long enough period of time, eventually carve out a formidable ridge, fundamentally reshaping the terrain.
 We don't live in a void.
 Our subconscious is constantly seeking approval from others.
-As a hunter-gatherer, deviating from the norm and risking losing the favor of the pack often meant abandonment and death.
+As a hunter-gatherer, deviating from the norm meant potentially losing the favor of the pack, and ultimately, abandonment and death.
 It was essential to fit in.

 This poses an interesting challenge.
 Our minds are in many ways wired against the concept of living authentically, on offense.
 This manifests itself subtly, by triggering small, almost unnoticable emotions that gently steer you toward satisfying the expectations of others, instead of staying the course, and pursuing your authentic path.